dbmcclain/Astronomy/README.md

 **arcmin** _arcmins => ang_
 - 60 arcmin = 1 deg.
-- 1 arcmin ≈ the approximate limit of human visual resolution.
+- 1 arcmin ≈ the approximate limit of human visual acuity.
   - That same quarter dollar viewed from a distance of 286 feet.
 Almost the length of a football field.

 **arcsec** _arcsecs => ang_